 How to Install Kubernetes on Ubuntu 24.04: Step-by-Step

-This tutorial will demonstrate how to install Kubernetes on Ubuntu 24.04 using a master node and two worker nodes.
-After that, we will initialize a cluster and test its functionality by deploying a simple Nginx application across all nodes.
+In this tutorial, you will install Kubernetes on Ubuntu 24.04 using a master node and two worker nodes, initialize a cluster with Calico networking, and test it by deploying an Nginx application.

 #Prerequisites